 Business certificates focus on the development of job- or career-specific skills in a short-term, concentrated format.
-The Retail Management certificate is earned after completion of 22-23 credits.
-Many courses may apply toward Associate in Science and Associate in Applied Science degrees in Business.
+The Retail Management Certificate is earned after completion of 22-23 credits.
+Many courses may apply toward Associate of Science and Associate of Applied Science degrees in Business.